dalesgit/logseq-sd/pages/SD training Feb 13.md

 			- Ask the part if it seneses you get it, understand?
 Can you tell the part all that you see.
 Is there more it wants you to know?
 			- ask permission to go the exile to be with it in the way it needs.
 			- Is there anything it needs you to do for it?
-			- Ask it ifyou can bring it with you to the now
+			- Ask it ifyou can bring it with you to the now?
+If not, you can go to a fantasy.
 	- 2 way prayer: draw line.
 What do I say?
 What is God saying?
 - chat
   collapsed:: true